go-spatial/tegola-docs/content/documentation/getting-started.md

 ## 5. Create an HTML page

 Tegola delivers geospatial vector tile data to any requesting client.
 For simplicity, we'll be setting up a basic HTML page as our client that will display the rendered map.
-We'll be using the [Open Layers](http://openlayers.org/) client side library to display and style the vector tile content.
+We'll be using the [OpenLayers](http://openlayers.org/) client side library to display and style the vector tile content.

 Create a new HTML file, copy in the contents below, and open in a browser: